mslinn/awsLambdaTest/LAMBDA.md

 Notice that `updateEnvVar` displays the modified line in `setEnvVars` to demonstrate that it worked.

-Now re-source `setEnvVars` so the new value of the `AWS_LAMBDA_NAME` environment variable is used, and tell AWS about the change:
+Now re-source `setEnvVars` so the new value of the `AWS_LAMBDA_NAME` environment variable is used:

 ```script
 $ source setEnvVars
 ```

-Now tell AWS about the new handler for the Lambda.
+Now tell AWS about the new handler for the Lambda:

 ```script
 $ aws lambda update-function-configuration \